Gaganshuyadav/CollaborativeCodeEditor/readme.md

 ## Overview

 This project is a real-time collaborative code editor built using React for the frontend and Node.js with Socket.IO for the backend.
-Users can join rooms, write code together, and see each other's changes in real-time.
+Users can join rooms, write code together, and see each other's changes in real-time, and execute their codes.
 The application utilizes CodeMirror for code editing and Material-UI for the user interface.

 ## Features

 - **Real-time Collaboration**: Multiple users can join the same room and edit code simultaneously.
 - **User  Management**: Users can join and leave rooms, and their presence is communicated to others in real-time.
 - **Code Synchronization**: When a new user joins, they receive the current code from the room.
+- **Multi-language Support**: Users can select from various programming languages such as Java, JavaScript, Python, C#, C++, and more for their coding sessions.
 - **Responsive Design**: The application is designed to work on both desktop and mobile devices.

 ## Technologies Used